richtastic/ff/src/3DR/wiki/app.md

 			- probe 3D
 			- drop worse
 		- save group
-	- if points is null:
+	- if points is null: aggregate
 		- go thru each group:
 			- load points
 		- save all points to points file